gooberscan/CobbleGuard/README.md

 4) Install an anti-griefing/rollback plugin

 If you're concerned about players you've allowed to join your server griefing, you can install a plugin like [Prism (reccomended)](https://www.spigotmc.org/resources/prism.99397/updates) (available on SpigotMC) or [CoreProtect](https://modrinth.com/plugin/coreprotect) (available on Modrinth) which log and allow rollbacks of changes.

+# Is this legal?

+Yes.
+Everything we do is completely legal and within our rights as an anti-griefing group.
+We are in full compliance with the Minecraft EULA, Minecraft Usage Guidelines, Xbox Community Standards, and all other relevant rules and regulations.

+“To keep the Minecraft community welcoming and inclusive for everyone, we have a zero-tolerance policy towards hate speech, terrorist or violent extremist content, bullying, harassing, sexual solicitation, fraud, or threatening others.”

+Griefing, harassment, and abuse have no place in Minecraft.
+Playing with others should be safe and inclusive, and we take action when that safety is threatened.

+Content that involves hate speech, violent threats, harassment, bullying, sexual solicitation, fraud, or encouragement of illegal activity is strictly prohibited under Minecraft’s guidelines.
+Builds, mods, skins, and chat behavior that promote harm or extreme bias are also not allowed.

+Despite this, so-called “renovation” groups like The Fifth Column and MLPI (which stands for "Mojang Loss Prevention Inc", even though its members have been banned from multiplayer by Mojang in the past) falsely claim to follow the EULA while openly violating it by harrasing and destroying random servers, often those of young players who don’t know how to protect them.
+These groups justify griefing as "education" or "stopping piracy".
+In reality, they’re trying to rank up in private Discords by destroying as many servers as possible, leaving behind signs with Discord invites, and mocking server owners.

+Our community focuses on education and awareness about these violations.
+We do not profit from these activities but act solely to promote fair play, protect builds, and prevent abuse before it causes harm.